 The Group Addressed BU subfield is set to 1 when an AP has buffered group addressed BU(s).
 Otherwise, the Group Addressed BU subfield is set to 0.

+The Frame Body field of the WUR Wake Up frame, when present, contains one or more STA Info fields.
+The format of the STA Info field is defined in Figure 9-963e1 (STA Info field format).